neondatabase/website/content/docs/guides/logical-replication-materialize.md

 ## Enable logical replication

 <Admonition type="important">
 Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
-Enabling logical replication also restarts all computes in your Neon project, which means that active connections will be dropped and have to reconnect.
+Enabling logical replication also restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.
 </Admonition>

 To enable logical replication in Neon: